As an association of member clubs, MSGA events are open to all amateur members of golf clubs and associations belonging to the MSGA.

-The MSGA weekly tournaments, the heart of our schedule, feature both individual sweeps and best ball competitions, with gross and net individual prizes given by flights based on the number of players in the field.
+MSGA Play Days are open to golfers of all abilities.
+The tournaments feature both individual sweeps and best ball competitions, with gross and net individual prizes given by flights based on the number of players in the field.
+For each event, two sets of tees will be used.
+Players aged 55 and older may elect to play the forward tee.
+All other players will play from the regular tees.
 Tee times are given to teams, not individual players.
-Individuals are encouraged to make use of the message board on the www.mesga.org homepage to connect with a group.
+Individuals looking to play are encouraged to make use of the message board to connect with a group.

-For both the MSGA Weekend and Senior events, prizes will be paid for individual and team, gross and net, with skins and pins.
+For MSGA Play Days, prizes will be paid for individual and team, gross and net, with skins and pins.
 Senior events are open to all MSGA members aged 55 (on the day of the tournament) or older.
 Guests from other golf associations may play after purchasing an MSGA individual membership.

 Players are responsible for notifying the MSGA Tournament Administrator in charge of the event if they cancel on the day of the event.
 Do not leave a message at the club or at the MSGA office or with the host club.
 The tournament administrators may all be reached by email.

 If a tournament is cancelled after the start of play, players will either be refunded or issued a refund voucher, good upon presentation at any other MSGA weekend or senior event.

 Any players incurring penalties must pay in full before any subsequent tee times will be honored.
 Unusual circumstances will be considered individually.

 Our organization recognizes that pace of play is the responsibility of all players in the field.
 Each player in a foursome should practice behaviors that support “Ready Golf” at all times.
 The following pace of play policy will be in effect: